Philadelphia & Suburbs Real Estate

 What Northeast Philadelphia Actually Is

-• Northeast Philadelphia is not one neighborhood — it is a region of more than 30 distinct communities covering a population between 300,000 and 450,000 residents.
-It is one of the largest, most self-contained sections of Philadelphia, with its own internal geography, price tiers, schools, hospitals, and commercial corridors.
+• Northeast Philadelphia is not one single neighborhood — it is a large geographic region made up of more than 30 distinct communities spanning a substantial portion of the city's residential landscape.

-• The Northeast divides into two broad sections with meaningfully different characters.
-The Lower Northeast — closer to Center City — includes Fox Chase, Rhawnhurst, Burholme, Castor Gardens, and Mayfair, where rowhomes and twins predominate.
-The Far Northeast — closest to Bucks County — includes Bustleton, Somerton, Torresdale, and Parkwood, where larger lots, Cape Cods, and ranch homes create a genuinely suburban feel within city limits.
+• The Northeast is often discussed in two broad sections.
+The Lower Northeast — closer to Center City — includes neighborhoods such as Fox Chase, Rhawnhurst, Burholme, Castor Gardens, and Mayfair, where rowhomes and twins are common.
+The Far Northeast — closer to Bucks County — includes Bustleton, Somerton, Torresdale, and Parkwood, where larger lots, detached homes, Cape Cods, and ranch-style properties appear more frequently.

 Brian Lanoza · PA License RS279853 · Century 21 Advantage Gold